Proximal Algorithms and Temporal Differences for Large Linear Systems: Extrapolation, Approximation, and Simulation: Linearized Proximal and Temporal Difference Methods for Nonlinear Problems

 In both cases the convergence result of Prop.\ \assumptionlino\ holds as stated.
 The mapping \minmaxmap\ arises among others in sequential games, which admit a DP treatment (see, e.g., the books [FiV96], [Ber12], or the survey [RaF91]).

 Another interesting and related context arises when we want to solve a fixed point equation of the form

 where $W$ is an $n\times n$ matrix, and $T$ as earlier has the form

 where $T_\m$ is the linear mapping $T_\m=A_\m x+b_\m$ [cf.\ Eq.\ \linsys].
 An example is when $W$ is a projection on a subspace spanned by a set of basis functions [cf.\ Eq.\ \projoblique].
-This context occurs in approximate DP, as discussed in Section 3, where the mappings $T_\m$ and $T$ are sup-norm contractions, but the composition mapping $W\circ T$ defined by

-need not be a contraction of any kind, even when $W$ is nonexpansive with respect to some norm.
-The reason is a potential ``norm mismatch" problem, whereby $W$ is nonexpansive with respect to one norm, but $T$ is a contraction with respect to another norm (such examples are well-known; see de Farias and Van Roy [DFV00]).
-However, in the favorable case where all the mappings $(W T_\m)^{(\l)}$, $\m\in{\cal M}$, as well as the mapping $W T$ are contractions with respect to some norm, the line of analysis of the present section applies to the algorithm
+This context occurs in approximate DP, as discussed in Section 3, where the mappings $T_\m$ and $T$ are sup-norm contractions, but the composition mapping $W T$ need not be a contraction of any kind, even when $W$ is nonexpansive with respect to some norm.
+The reason is a potential ``norm mismatch" problem, whereby $W$ is nonexpansive with respect to one norm, but $T_\m$ and $T$ are contractions with respect to a different norm (see de Farias and Van Roy [DFV00] for such examples).
+However, in the favorable case where all the mappings $(W T_\m)^{(\l)}$, $\m\in{\cal M}$, as well as the mapping $W T$ are contractions with respect to a common norm, the line of analysis of the present section applies to the algorithm

 where